Project type: Land Use and Forestry

-This carbon offset project involves the renaturalisation of the upland moor in Sous-Martel-Dernier, reducing the amount of greenhouse gases released into the atmosphere.
+This climate protection project involves the renaturalisation of the upland moor in Sous-Martel-Dernier, reducing the amount of greenhouse gases released into the atmosphere.
 Climate protection is not the only advantage arising from rewetting however, since biodiversity, the water table and tourism are also set to benefit, as is the local construction industry.

 In their natural state, moors have enormous carbon storage potential.
 Globally, moors store 30 per cent of soil carbon, despite the fact that they cover only three per cent of the world’s surface.
 In the past, many of Switzerland’s moors were dried out using drainage ditches so that people could use the land for agriculture or harvest peat.
 Although they have been protected since the Rothenthurm Initiative in 1987, two thirds of the country’s moors, which number over 500, are still in their drained state due to a lack of money.
 As a result, CO2 continually passes into the atmosphere.
 Only rewetting guarantees that a drained moor is restored as a long-term store of CO2.

 The upland moor in Sous-Martel-Dernier is one of the largest areas of natural moorland in Switzerland.
-Parts of the moor in Sous-Martel-Dernier in the canton of Neuchâtel – a moorland of national importance – are still in a drained state due to a lack of funds.
-The carbon offset project will close this funding gap and is therefore of key importance for this renaturalisation project, which was conducted by the canton of Neuchâtel.
+The moor in Sous-Martel-Dernier in the canton of Neuchâtel – a moorland of national importance – was renaturated.
+The land restoration efforts of 2019 are showing the first signs of success in 2022: Peat moss and other moor-specific plants are inhabiting and overgrowing the moor.
+Numerous types of dragonfly are also finding a home in this area again.
+The climate protection project closed the funding gap and was therefore of key importance for this renaturalisation project, which was conducted by the canton of Neuchâtel.
 The project is co-financed by federal contributions.

 It’s not for nothing that moors are protected areas.
 They are hotspots of biodiversity, since intact moorland provides habitats for rare or even endangered animal and plant species.
 Renaturalisation also improves flood protection, prevents water pollution, and improves the micro-climate and the landscape.
 Moorlands provide people with recreational space too, while the funds for the upkeep of the moor mostly flow into regional businesses.